resv/MINDTIPPER/README.md

 <br>
 <br>

 With constant modifications and testing being done for my database, it was crucial to **drop and recreate my datatables quickly**, so I created a “[One-Shot](https://github.com/resv/MINDTIPPER/blob/master/PLANNING/REVISION%202/REVISION%203/REVISION%204/REVISION%205/DDL%20SQL%20INSERTS%20REV%205/DDL%20ONE%20SHOT%20INSERTS.txt)” DDL insert file.
-This handle **creation** of my **tables**, inserted **mock data**, and generated all my **private** and **foreign keys**.
+This handled the **creation** of my **tables**, inserts for **mock data**, and generated all my **private** and **foreign keys**.
-There is also [individual files](https://github.com/resv/MINDTIPPER/tree/master/PLANNING/REVISION%202/REVISION%203/REVISION%204/REVISION%205/DDL%20SQL%20INSERTS%20REV%205) for each table and keys, you can insert them in numerical order in the event of issues.
+There are also [individual files](https://github.com/resv/MINDTIPPER/tree/master/PLANNING/REVISION%202/REVISION%203/REVISION%204/REVISION%205/DDL%20SQL%20INSERTS%20REV%205) for each table and keys, you can insert them in numerical order in the event of issues.

 <br>
 <br>